-Police are an essential part of a system-wide response to addressing the impact of trauma and are well placed within communities to identify trauma, vulnerable adults, children and families.
-They also play a role in intervening to build resilience, break generational cycles and enable more informed referrals to partners.
-My Sisters Place seek to support Cleveland Police on a journey to become a trauma-informed service.
-Being trauma-informed is about prioritising safety and trust and is an aspect of safeguarding that HMICFRS actively seeks forces to provide evidence of.
+Police are an essential part of a system-wide response to addressing the impact of trauma across a life course and are well placed within communities to identify trauma, vulnerable adults, children and families and to intervene to build resilience, break generational cycles and enable more informed referrals to partners.
+My Sisters Place seek to support Cleveland Police on a journey to become a trauma informed service.

+Being trauma informed is about prioritising safety and trust and is an aspect of safeguarding that HMICFRS actively seeks forces to provide evidence of.